uilleann-pipe-tools/mandrels/README.md

+mandrels

 FreeCAD files and resources that allow the creation of mandrels for rolling tapered staples and other tubes used in Uilleann Pipe reedmaking and pipemaking.

+TLDR (i.e., I don't need to customize my mandrel(s), but I want to get one printed or CNC machined; see pictures below for possible mandrels):

+1. If you just want to 3D print or CNC machine a staple rolling mandrel, download this project and upload one of the files in the `exports/rolling` folder to a commerical 3D printing service that prints steel, and order a "polished" finish.
+For CNC machining, use a high carbon steel, and submit the PDFs with diameter tolerances if required by a commercial vendor.
+2. If you want to print the special flattening and shaping mandrel pictured and described below, do the same as in step 1., but use one of the STL files in the `exports/shaping` folder.
+For CNC machining, use a high carbon steel, and submit the PDFs with diameter tolerances if required by a commercial vendor.
+Due to lack of demand, and the fact that each shaping mandrel need to be customized to the particular staple in more detail than the rolling mandrels, there may or may not be many exports in this directory.

+Disclaimer: due to variations in material, I do not guarantee that any mandrel design included here, when printed and machined, will fit your staple or use case.

 [TOC]